-The Postgraduate Diploma in Information Sciences gives you the option to focus and major in computer science (including topics such as artificial intelligence and graphics) or information technology (including topics such as mobile systems and security).
-Or you have the freedom to graduate without a major and mix and match the topics that interest you the most.
+The Postgraduate Diploma in Information Sciences gives you the option to focus and major in computer science (including topics such as artificial intelligence and graphics) or information technology (including topics such as mobile systems and security) or software engineering (a mix of these two areas).
+Or you have the freedom to select no endorsement and mix and match the topics that interest you the most.

 Postgraduate study is not just 'more of the same' undergraduate study.
 Our experts are there to guide but if you have come from undergraduate study, you will find that postgraduate study demands more in-depth and independent study.
 It takes you to a new level in knowledge and expertise especially in planning and undertaking research.

 You can also complete a Master of Information Sciences (by thesis only).
 This is a 120 credit research qualification for those who have completed the BInfSc (Hons) or PGDipInfSc( with minimum B grade average or better)

 A Postgraduate Diploma in Information Sciences gives you the best of theory and practice in information sciences.
 You will have the ability to run projects in professional practice and it is a stepping stone into a leadership role.
 It will open up greater opportunities in your career, more quickly.

 A 2017 Ministry of Education publication The post-study earnings and destinations of young domestic graduates, found that in New Zealand earnings and employment rates increase with the level of qualification completed.

 Massey’s information sciences staff are internationally renowned for their research and teaching and learning methods.
 You will be working with recognised science practitioners, like: